ReactiveCocoa/ReactiveCocoa/Documentation/DesignGuidelines.md

 of non-stream operators.

 ### Compose existing operators when possible

+Considerable thought has been put into the operators provided by RAC, and they have been validated through automated tests and through their real world use in other projects.
+An operator that has been written from scratch may not be as robust, or might not handle a special case that the built-in operators are aware of.

+To minimize duplication and possible bugs, use the provided operators as much as possible in a custom operator implementation.
+Generally, there should be very little code written from scratch.

 ### Avoid introducing concurrency
 ### Cancel work and clean up all resources in a disposable
 ### Do not block in an operator